Chalk paint is a popular tool in home interior design lately.

 What if the Chalk Paint Becomes Too Thin and Watery?

 If you went a little overboard and thinned the chalk paint too much, you can go ahead and add 4 ounces or 118 ml of more of the original undiluted paint at a time and mix well until you get it just thick enough.

-If the chalk paint is too thick, not only will it not smoothly pass through a sprayer, but it may also damage the sprayer.
+If the chalk paint is too thick, it will not smoothly pass through a sprayer and may also damage the sprayer.

 You can thin the paint by adding 4 ounces or 118 ml of water to every gallon of paint you plan to use until you get it to the right consistency.